 Automated radio tracking systems take advantage of new coded transmitter technology.
 Unlike traditional radio transmitters which each emit a signal at a unique frequency, coded transmitters all emit a signal at the same frequency, but are uniquely identifiable.
 This allows the automated radio receiver to listen for hundreds of transmitters at the same time, vastly increasing the likelihood of detection, compared to traditional systems, which would have to cycle through each individual radio frequency.

 Automated radio towers can be arranged to track birds at local, regional, and continental scales.
 Dense arrays of radio towers can be used to track local movements and if animals are detected by multiple towers, triangulation (see above) can be used to provide precise movement data.
 Coordinated arrays of automated radio towers, such as those organized by Bird Studies Canada’s Motus Wildlife Tracking System, allow for tracking of animals at continental scales.
-Motus currently consists >300 receiving stations located across North America, with additional towers coming online each year.
+Motus currently consists >900 receiving stations located throughout the world, with additional towers coming online each year.
 Animals passing within range of these towers are automatically detected, detection data is then logged on the receiver and passed on to the researchers that tagged that animal.
 Tagged animals can be detected by automated radio towers from as far away as 15 km, but detection range depends on many factors, including tower height, antenna type and orientation, terrain, vegetation, and height of the animal relative to the tower.

 - After your receiver, antenna and cable, and headphones are set up and connected, tune the receiver to the frequency for the first transmitter you want to track.